duncanmcclean/simple-commerce/docs/upgrade-guides/v5-x-to-v6-0.md

 This saves you needing to `find` the order/product/customer to use any of Simple Commerce's helper methods.

+### Medium: The "Overview" page has been removed

+The "Overview" page has been removed in Simple Commerce v6, in favour of Dashboard Widgets.
+To configure Simple Commerce widgets, review the [Control Panel](/control-panel#content-widgets) page.

 ## Previous upgrade guides

 -   [v2.2 to v2.3](/upgrade-guides/v2-2-to-v2-3)